-There is really NO way to predict what the exchange rate from dollars to pounds will be in January 2018-Brexit has created a lot of uncertainty in the foreign exchange market.
-Best estimations are that dollars will go as far in London for the UB Semester in London in 2018 than they did in 2017.
+There is really NO way to predict what the exchange rate from dollars to pounds will be in January 2019-Brexit has created a lot of uncertainty in the foreign exchange market.
+Best estimations are that dollars will go as far in London for the UB Semester in London in 2019 as they did in 2018.

-You can withdraw money at ATM machines or exchange cash at currency exchange bureaus.
+You can withdraw money at ATM machines (good idea) or exchange cash at currency exchange bureaus (less good idea).
 Both currency exchange bureaus and ATMs are located in every airport terminal.
-Many Marks and Spencer (a UK department chain) service desks offer favorable rates of exchange for cash and low commissions.
-Do not use storefront non-bank exchange bureaus, they often have hidden charges that mean you get fewer pounds for dollars.
+Many Marks and Spencer (UK department chain) service desks offer favorable rates of exchange for cash and low commissions.
+Do not use storefront non-bank exchange bureaus, they often have hidden charges that get you fewer pounds for dollars.
 There are ATMs everywhere.
 Credit cards can be used in many places, although some small cafes, street markets, and pubs operate on cash only.
 Notify your bank/credit card companies and tell them you will be traveling to London.
 Most banks question purchases and withdrawals made abroad and if they have not been notified they may put a "hold" on your debit card withdrawals and credit card purchases.